mariodavid/mariodavid.github.io/_drafts/cuba-on-aws-ecs-part-1.md

 #### ECS

-ECS is the last building block we will use in this article(s).
+ECS is the last building block we will use in this articles.
 As described above, it is the solution from AWS for Container orchestration.
 We'll go into much more detail about this topic because we need to configure the different pieces within ECS, but for know it can be seen as the part that automatically deploys Docker containers to existing EC2 instances and cares about the healthiness of the containers.

-## Deploying and running CUBA apps on AWS
+## Overview on the deployment process

-To give you a general idea of what scenarios will be covered in the following article(s), here's an overview diagram:
+To give you a general idea of what scenarios will be covered in the following articles, here's an overview diagram:

 <figure class="center">
 	<a href="{{ site.url }}/images/cuba-on-aws-ecs/run-cuba-on-aws-overview.png"><img src="{{ site.url }}/images/cuba-on-aws-ecs/run-cuba-on-aws-overview.png" alt=""></a>